 We emphasize that the ability of solving Poisson type equation fast can play an important role in many fields of science and engineering.
 In fact, a large class of time dependent nonlinear systems, after a suitable implicit-explicit (IMEX) time discretization, often reduces to solving Poisson type equations at each time step (see, for instance, \cite{shen2019new}).
 Therefore, having a simple, accurate and very fast solver for Poisson type equations can lead to very efficient numerical algorithms on modern GPUs for these nonlinear systems which include, e.g., Allen-Cahn and Chan-Hillard equations and related phase-field models \cite{shen2019new}, nonlinear Schr\"odinger equations, Navier-Stokes equations and related hydro-dynamic equations through a decoupled (projection, pressure correction etc.) approach \cite{guermond2006overview}.
 In particular, by using the code provided in the Appendix, one can build, with a relatively easy effort, very efficient numerical solvers on modern GPUs for these time dependent complex nonlinear systems.

 The rest of the paper is organized as follows.
-In Section \ref{sec:tensor}, we give the implementation details for 3D problems.
+In Section \ref{sec:tensor}, we give the implementation details for 3D problems, which is robust for very high order elements with the computation approach in Section \ref{remark:robustness}.
 In Section \ref{sec:test}, we demonstrate the good performance of this simple implementation for equations including the Poisson equation, a variable coefficient elliptic problem solved by the preconditioned conjugate gradient descent using Laplacian as a preconditioner, as well as a Cahn--Hilliard equation.
 Although our focus in this paper remains on the spectral-element method for these particular equations, similar results can be obtained for other problems with the same tensor product structure, e.g., finite difference schemes in implementing the matrix exponential in the exponential time differencing \cite{du2019maximum} and spectral fractional Laplacian \cite{chen2020efficient}.
+We also compare it with a similar simple implementation in Python, and the numerical results suggest that MATLAB implementation is better than Python for double precision computation on A100.
 Some concluding remarks are given in Section \ref{sec:remark}.